Safety Stock Calculator

 SS = (daily consumption x lead time) / 3

-Common practical formula.
-Not an official standard, but realistic and without statistics.
+Widely used rule of thumb.
+Not an official standard, but practical and without statistics.

 Average-Maximum